Tigers draft Arizona State slugger Torkelson with No. 1 pick - WHIZ News

 NEW YORK (AP) — Spencer Torkelson slugged his way through college, bashing baseballs all around the country with eye-popping power.

-All those impressive long balls made the decision easy for the Detroit Tigers, who made the Arizona State star the No. 1 pick in the Major League Baseball amateur draft Wednesday night.
+All those impressive drives made the decision easy for the Detroit Tigers, who selected the Arizona State star with the No. 1 pick in the Major League Baseball amateur draft Wednesday night.

-Detroit plans to move Torkelson to the hot corner from first base, where he played in college.

-“It shows the amount of respect they have for me as an athlete,” a smiling Torkelson said in an interview during the MLB Network broadcast.
+“It shows the amount of respect they have for me as an athlete,” a smiling Torkelson said on the MLB Network broadcast.
 “I’ll take it and run with it.
 I like to label myself as a baseball player, and you give me a bat, a ball and a glove, and you know what?
 I’m just going to want to win.”

 Arkansas outfielder Heston Kjerstad went No. 2 overall to Baltimore, which took Oregon State catcher Adley Rutschman with the top pick a year ago.